BattMoTeam/BattMo/Documentation/json.rst

 =================

 Default parameters for the solver are provided.
-There exist a json interface to modify those and the corresponding parameters are desribed in the schema.
+There exist a json interface to modify those and the corresponding parameters are described in the schema.
 Many more options are available at the matlab level, which we do not document here .

 .. literalinclude:: ../Utilities/JsonSchemas/Solver.schema.json